 For fall 2020, only online or distance learning Cornell courses are available through the exchange program.
-Though they’re not currently visible, the instruction mode will soon appear for each class on the Fall 2020 roster (classes.cornell.edu/browse/roster/FA20).
-All classes with an instruction mode of OL (Online) or AD (Asynchronous Distance Learning) will be accessible for IC students (note that all classes will still have caps that may not be exceeded).
+Classes with an instruction mode of OL (Online) or AD (Asynchronous Distance Learning) will be accessible for IC students (note that all classes will still have caps that may not be exceeded).
 Regulations guiding spring 2021 enrollment will be decided mid-November after the spring 2021 course rosters are published.
 Please do not hesitate to contact us at firstname.lastname@example.org should you have questions.

 Ithaca College students should follow these steps to complete their registration at Cornell: